ntucker/anansi/packages/webpack-config-anansi/README.md

 to `false` to disable plugin.
 This plugin often speeds up development, but can sometimes cause compatibility issues.
 Disable it if you experience such problems.

+### manifestFilename = 'manifest.json'

+Determines the filename for the stats file that includes mappings to all filenames.

 ## File Support

 - SCSS with CSS modules